Masha A. Gartstein

 - Cross-cultural Differences

-Dr. Gartstein will be recruiting a graduate student for Fall 2020 admission to the Clinical Psychology PhD Program.
+Dr. Gartstein plans to recruit a graduate student for Fall 2021 admission to the Clinical Psychology PhD Program.

 *Desmarais, E., Majdandzic, M., Gartstein, M.A. *Bridgett, D.J., French, B. (2017).
 Cross-cultural differences in temperament: Comparing paternal ratings of US and Dutch infants.
 European Journal of Developmental Psychology, doi: 10.1080/17405629.2017.1356713

 *Erickson, N. L., Gartstein, M. A. & Beauchaine, T. P. (2017) Infant predictors of toddler effortful control: A multi-method developmentally sensitive approach.
 Infant and Child Development, 26, e1971. doi: 10.1002/icd.1971.